In Spite of it All...

 Last Sunday I rode with my sister and her friend Elizabeth at Elm Ridge in the northern Catskills.
 I've ridden here a few times and the last time the leaves were beginning to change and I though I should drag them out of the lower Hudson valley to get a bit of leaf peeping in on their new, wretchedly expensive mountain bikes.

 We did the warm up loop off the parking lot.
 It was in the low 40's and overcast so warming up was definitely in order.
 Mallory crashed when she got her bars stuck between two trees while riding a bridge over a swampy area.
 It's a thing they do here in the East; running a trail between two trees with barely enough room for your bars to clear.
 Trail builders here like creating challenges.
 Or maybe they just think it's funny when people get stuck and get thrown off their bikes.
-It's a dude thing.
-For riders of a certain age it's an act of cruelty.
-Mountain bike handlebars started only slightly wider than road bars in the 1980s.
+Maybe it's a dude thing.
+For riders of a certain age and skillset it's an act of cruelty.
+Mountain bike handlebars were only slightly wider than road bars in the 1980s.
 Over the years they've gotten wider as the bikes left their road geometry behind and started to have slacker front ends.
 My sister just went from a 2007 Specialized Stumpjumper that probably had 650mm bars to a 2020 Pivot Mach 429 with bars maybe 100mm wider.
 We'll need to do some sizing and maybe cut them down a bit.
 I cut mine an inch and a half with no regrets.
 She rallied and I promised to keep away from bar eating trees as we crossed the road to the trail system proper.

 We topped out on Levitate and needed to pick our way East along the ridge.
-It started rough with a couple hike a bikes up steep rocky sections.
+It started rough with a couple hike-a-bikes up steep rocky sections.
 But the sun began to come out and the woods lit up as the trail got less techy and turned into a pleasant meander through the woods.
 We wound our way back to the top of Escarpment and the beginning of Run Noot, the most popular descent from the ridge and started down the mountain.

 And the scenery flew by.
 The colors blurred.
 My tires occasionally left the ground.
 That's remarkable in and of itself.
 More remarkable is the fact that we are People of a Certain Age and we are not without burdens and damage.
 Elizabeth is one year out of cancer treatment.
 I'm a decade out from my prostate cancer.
 Mallory held the hand of the love of her life as he died from an unidentified cancer.
 Every year we carry more and more.
-We've lost friends, marriages, family; swept away by time and the whatever capricious spirit decides what works and what doesn't; who lives and who dies.
+We've lost friends, marriages, family; swept away by time and whatever capricious spirit decides what works and what doesn't; who lives and who dies.
 None of us can leave the burden behind.
 But we get up, get on with it and on days like these, we can set it down for a while.

 And as we rolled down that mountain the speed and the color of the forest that was giving up life to go dormant for the winter filled us with the life they were letting go.
 I know, it sounds ridiculous and cliché but there is something about Autumn that makes you feel alive even when you are just standing there looking at it.
 I rolled through berms that were so yellow with leaves it was hard to tell where the trail was.
 I thought that moment, that fleeting second of movement on a bicycle in the woods, of all things, was transcendent; still.
 Beautiful in a way I can only describe by circling around it.
 It was a beauty defined by experience.